akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 However, Akka will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail (by replying with an `SaveSnapshotFailure` for example).

-Note that the "persistence mode" of @ref:[Cluster Sharding](cluster-sharding.md)makes use of snapshots.
+Note that the "persistence mode" of @ref:[Cluster Sharding](cluster-sharding.md) makes use of snapshots.
 If you decide to use that mode, you'll need to define a snapshot store plugin.

 @@@